refaktor/rye/README.md

 # rye 🌾

-> ⚠️ This is experimental programming language from [refaktor], looking into new (and borrowed) language ideas with interpreter in Go. ⚠️
+An experimental programming language from [refaktor], looking into new (and borrowed) language ideas with interpreter in Go. ⚠

+## Progress
 You could peek at [NOTES.md](./NOTES.md), where concepts and ideas are born and logged.
-The language introduction documents are coming.
+The language [introduction documents](./INTRO_1.md) are coming.

 ## Development and experimentation

-Currently, tested on Linux and Mac.
+Currently, tested on Linux, Mac and Docker.

 ### Builds the rye interpreter